douglasgreen/outlines/languages/esperanto/vocabulary.eo.md

 * edziniĝi - to get married (for a woman)
 * edzino - wife
 * edziĝi - to get married (for a man)
-* edziĝinto - someone who has married
+* edziĝinto - married person
 * edzo - husband
 * efektiva - effective
 * efektive - effectively